PelionIoT/mbed-edge-examples/simple-js-examples/README.md

 ## simple-grm-example.js

-These example gateway resource managers demonstrate the calls and parameters to pass to Edge Core gateway resource management API.
+This example gateway resource manager demonstrates the calls and parameters to pass to Edge Core gateway resource management API.
 The `simple-grm-example.js` demonstrates the basic resource manager functionality, ie. registering, adding resources and updation.
 The websocket connection and JSONRPC 2.0 specification and communication